SystemsApproach/7E/introduction.rst

 building blocks into an effective communication service?
 Answering this question is the overriding goal of this book—to describe the available building materials and then to show how they can be used to construct a network from the ground up.

-Of course just such a network already exists, and so we use the Internet as our model.
-And it is an impressive model, with estimates suggeting that today's Internet connects over 22 billion devices.
+Of course the Internet is just such a network, and so we use the it as our model.

+The Internet connects over 22 billion devices.
 Those devices are widely distributed across the planet (and in low orbit around the planet), where any one of them can send and receive messages with one or more of the other 22 billion devices.
 The network itself is a massively distributed system, built from hundreds of millions of switching devices.
-The result is so complex that visualizations of data collected about Internet connectivity—like the one shown in :numref:`Figure %s <fig-net-visualization>`\ —look more abstract pieces of art than an engineering diagram.
+The system is so complex that visualizations of data collected about Internet connectivity—like the one shown in :numref:`Figure %s <fig-net-visualization>`\ —look more abstract pieces of art than an engineering diagram.

 .. _fig-net-visualization:
 .. figure:: figures/net-visualization.jpg